Dorian

 Dorian didn’t answer right away.

-Because they both knew: if Zoie knew the truth, the fallout hadn’t even started yet.
+Because they both knew. . . if Zoie knew the truth, everything was about to blow up.